Tysons Corner Center: Plans

-The Washington Metro subway (Silver Line) has expanded westward to Tysons Corner, and has since been extended to Dulles Airport and beyond.
-The Tysons Corner station on the Silver Line is on the north side of the shopping center where Tysons Boulevard crosses State Route 123 (Chain Bridge Road).
-There are four stations in the Tysons Corner area.
+The Washington Metro Silver Line had been extended west to Tysons, and has since been extended to Dulles International Airport and beyond.
+The Tysons station on the Silver Line is on the north side of the shopping center where Tysons Boulevard crosses State Route 123 (Chain Bridge Road).
+There are four stations in the Tysons area.
 Utility relocation for the project began in 2008.
 The Silver Line opened July 26, 2014.

 The Macerich Company, who acquired owner Wilmorite Properties in 2005, is developing Tysons Corner Center into a community location.
 There will be expansions for residential and commercial buildings, along with a hotel.
 There will also be slight expansions to the mall.
 The project will be completed in four stages and it is expected to be finished in 10 to 15 years, adding 3500000 sqft of office, residential, and retail space.